SurajKande/python_packaging/README.md

 index-servers =
 	aws-repo
 [aws-repo]
-repository: http://<ip-address-of-ec2-instance>:8080/     # it is the address of the repository
+repository: http://15.206.160.184/:8080/     # it is the address of the repository i have hosted
 username: <username>                        # username registered using htpasswd
 password: <password>

 - To install the packages in the client system:

-      ` pip install --extra-index-url http://<ip-address-of-ec2-instance>:8080/simple/ <package-name>
+      ` pip install --extra-index-url http://15.206.160.184/:8080/simple/ <package-name>

-- To upload the package to the repository i have used twine:
+- To upload the package from my system to the repository i have used twine:

       ` twine upload -r aws-repo <location-of-distributed-package>